Focus platform: Quantitative analysis of stochastic and rough systems

 - DFG individual grant "Rough stochastic volatility and related topics" (BA 5484/1-1), started in 2015, finished 2019.

-- DFG Research Unit FOR 2402 "Rough Paths, Stochastic Partial Differential Equations and Related Topics" - project P3 together with Raphael Kruse (TU Berlin) and John Schoenmakers (WIAS), started in 2016, second funding period starting in 2019.
+- DFG Research Unit FOR 2402 "Rough Paths, Stochastic Partial Differential Equations and Related Topics" - project P3 together with Raphael Kruse (TU Berlin) and John Schoenmakers (WIAS), started in 2016, second funding period started in 2019.

 - ERC Consolidator Grant Geometric aspects in pathwise stochastic analysis and related topics, started in 2016.

-- MATH+ project EF1-5: "On robustness of deep neural networks", started in 2019.
+- MATH+ project EF1-5: "On robustness of deep neural networks", started in 2019, second funding period as project EF1-13 started in 2021.

 - MATH+ project AA4-2: "Optimal control in energy markets using rough analysis and deep networks", started in 2019.